sanjaybasu-waymark/signal-evidence-repository/README.md

 ## License

-This project is maintained by Sanjay Basu MD PhD, Waymark and University of California San Francisco.
+This project is maintained by Sanjay Basu, sanjay.basu(at)waymarkcare.com

 ## Contact